backdrop-contrib/role_delegation/README.txt

 ***********

-This module allows site administrators to grant some roles the authority to assign selected roles to users, without them needing the 'administer access control' permission.
+This module allows site administrators to grant some roles the authority to assign selected roles to users, without them needing the 'administer permissions' permission.

 It provides its own tab in the user profile so that roles can be assigned without needing access to the user edit form.

-See also
-********

-RoleAssign (http://drupal.org/project/roleassign): Adds a new 'assign roles' permission to allow assignment of roles by authorized users, without having to grant them the 'administer access control' permission.
-Unlike Role Delegation, RoleAssign provides no way of selecting what roles can be assigned (anyone with the 'assign roles' permission may assign any of the existing roles to other users).

 Installation